Tech Log-automated backup infrastructure set up for 3 machines

 Exclusions applied (both machines):

-Each machine has a script (backup-to-robusta.sh) that:
+Backup script structure: Each machine has a script (backup-to-[desktop].sh) that:

-mountpoint -q - If not mounted, remounts automatically before proceeding
+If not mounted, remounts automatically before proceeding

-- Runs rsync with all flags and exclusions
+Runs rsync with all flags and exclusions

-- Logs output to
+Logs output to ~/rsync-backup.log

 This ensures the backup runs correctly even if the mount dropped since the last login.